-COVID-19 (Corona virus disease-19) is caused by a new corona virus, SARS-CoV-2 (Severe Respiratory Syndrome - Corona Virus-2).
+COVID-19 (Corona virus disease-19) is caused by a corona virus, SARS-CoV-2 (Severe Respiratory Syndrome - Corona Virus-2).

-Wash or disinfect your hands regularly and especially:
+Wash or disinfect your hands regularly.

-Avoid places where many people gather.
+Ventilate places where multiple people are.

 Stay away from sick people and make sure no one coughs or sneezes in your face.

 Avoid other people, wear a mouth mask and wash your hands when you have respiratory symptoms.